timescale/docs/promscale/manage-data/index.md

 # Manage data in Promscale
-Promscale provides different methods to manage the data you store in Promscale and help you reduce disk space use and improve query performance.
+Promscale provides different methods to manage your data, reduce disk space, and improve query performance.

 *   Configure [retention policies][retention] on metrics
 *   [Downsample][downsampling] your data for long term storage and querying